pivotal/docs-tap/overview.md

 Tanzu Application Platform provides a default set of components that automates pushing an app to staging and production on Kubernetes, removing the pain points for both inner and outer loops.
-In addition, it allows the operators to customize the platform by replacing Tanzu Application Platform components with other products.
+It also allows operators to customize the platform by replacing Tanzu Application Platform components with other products.

 ![Diagram depicting the layered structure of TAP](images/tap-layered-capabilities.png)

+## <a id='TAP-packages'></a> Tanzu Application Platform components

 The following packages are part of the Tanzu Application Platform: